 It grows into a semi-woody vine that attaches itself around the trunk of a large tree for support as it climbs skywards to reach for sunlight.
 The terminal leaflet of this plant is often modified into a tendril that helps the vine to cling onto a support.

 Description: Mansoa alliacea is an ornamental evergreen vine, 2-2.5m (6 to 8 feet) tall; opposite leaves divided into two ovate leaflets, up to 15cm (6 inch) long.
 The leaves are bright green.

 Two special features makes this plant pretty unique: First, the tri-colour blooms.
 Secondly, its specific garlic-like odor when parts of plants are crushed.

 Deep lavender flowers with white throat are fading to a paler lavender as they mature.
-You will see three different colour of flowers at the same time on the plant.
+Three different colour of flowers can be seen at the same time on the plant.
 The vine blooms heavily twice a year: in fall-winter and in spring, although it may also have some flowers on and off throughout the year.

 Crushed leaves smell like garlic, although of course the plant is not related to the common edible onion or garlic at all.
-Usually you will only notice the odor when you crush its leaves or prune its branches.
+Usually the odor is noticed when its leaves are crushed or when prune its branches.
 The heavy clusters of flowers do not emit any scent at all, so no worry that the garden or home will heavily smell of garlic when this plant blooms!

 Mansoa alliacea can be described as either a shrub or a vine because it produces numerous woody vines from the root, that grows only 2-2.5m (6 to 8 feet) tall and form a shrub-like appearance.